-North Vietnam, 20 Years National Peoples Army, December,ber 22nd, 1964, Michel Nr.
+North Vietnam, 20 Years National Peoples Army, December 22nd, 1964, Michel Nr.
 342-344; Three stamps all in the nominals of 12 xu were issued perforated 11.0.
 Michel Nr.
 342 was printed by itself in sheets, while Michel Nr.
-343 and 344 were printed in the same sheet but in alternative rows as can be seen here in these mint blocks of four:
+343 and 344 were printed in the same sheet but in alternative rows as can be seen in the mint blocks of four below:

 Another letter mailed to Klewitz in March of 1965.
 Curiously enough it also carries the special cachet that was produced for the firs day of use of these stamps which was month earlier.
 The letter is franked at 4.48 Dong which is well above the required rate of 1.10 Dong for a standard registered letter to West Germany.